Menu

 From words to action

-When complete, the project team will have produced a Danish food atlas – an ‘Atlas of Opportunities’ – complete with printed maps and a web-based platform that show the potential for a specific product within a certain area.
-Further, the project will also provide inputs to new business models for local foods and assist the coordination between food networks, producers and municipalities.
+The project team have produced a report detailing the Danish food atlas – a report that shows the potential for a specific product within a certain area.
+Further, the report also provides inputs to new business models for local foods and assists the coordination between food networks, producers and municipalities.
+Find the full report through the link on the right side of this page.